-For information on dates and how to book, see Membership briefings
+For information on dates and how to book, see Membership briefings on the CIBSE website.

 4.2 Online Learning Modules

 CIBSE have developed a number of online learning modules focussed on various aspects of Building Services.
 These can contribute to your trainees' development and knowledge of particular subjects.
 For more information and details of modules currently available please see Appendix B (page 12).